bedrock-dot-dev/docs/README.md

 The Docs Files.

-The source of the actual website is available at [destruc7i0n/bedrock-dot-dev](https://github.com/destruc7i0n/bedrock-dot-dev)
+The source of the website is available at [destruc7i0n/bedrock-dot-dev](https://github.com/destruc7i0n/bedrock-dot-dev)

 ## License